Helmut Fischer: Life

 For almost 20 years, Fischer remained largely unknown and was only cast in minor supporting roles.
 Among other things, he worked at the Zuban show at Munich's Oktoberfest, playing the part of a zebra's behind.
 In 1953, he married dancer Utta Martin, with whom he lived together up until his death (44 years).
-1961 saw the actor's debut in Bavarian Television, as a hairdresser in Ludwig Thoma's comedy Die Lokalbahn.
+1961 saw the actor's debut in Bavarian Television, as a hairdresser in Ludwig Thomas comedy Die Lokalbahn.
 Fischer described himself as "terrible" in that role, and said in retrospect: "Richtig g'schämt hab' ich mich, wie überzogen ich damals g'spielt hab (I was terribly ashamed about my totally excessive acting)."
 Because he wasn't able to pay the bills as an actor, Fischer also worked as a film critic for Munich daily Abendzeitung.

 In 1972, he played in a Bavarian Television production of the first episode of the Tatort series, as an assistant to Inspector Veigl (played by Gustl Bayrhammer).
 When the character of Veigl was "retired" in 1981, Fischer was promoted to Commissioner Ludwig Lenz, and until 1987 solved a total of seven cases.
 In 1974, while hanging out in his favorite café Münchner Freiheit, Fischer met director Helmut Dietl.
 The latter quickly recognized his talent, and in 1979 cast him in a major role in the TV series Der ganz normale Wahnsinn, in which Fischer, for the first time, got to play the role of an easy-going playboy.

 Fischer's final breakthrough as a television actor came in 1983 when Dietl cast him as the lead in the series Monaco Franze – Der ewige Stenz.
 Together with Dietl, author Patrick Süskind co-wrote the scripts for almost all of the show's ten episodes.
 In the series, which has now reached cult status, Fischer alongside Ruth Maria Kubitschek, Christine Kaufmann, Karl Obermayr and Erni Singerl played an easy-going dandy, charmer and ladies' men, who always manages to wiggle his way out of awkward situations with his trademark sheepish smile.
 Famous quotes by the character ("A bisserl was geht immer") became popular quickly, to the point where they found their way into the everyday use of Germans.
 At the time, Fischer also recorded a successful record titled "Spatzl (Schau wia i schau)) (Sweetheart (Look like I'm looking))."